MichaCo/CacheManager/Articles/cachemanager_backed_todo_web_app.md

 	   }

 ### Get and Get by Id
-We can use the `AllKeys` property and iterate over the keys to return the list of `Todo`´s.
+We can use the `AllKeys` property and iterate over the keys to return the list of `Todo`Â´s.
 For `Get` by id, we simply call `cache.Get(id)`.

 	   // GET: api/ToDo